 You will notice that when you pass the church we have a banner which says God Loves You NO MATTER WHAT!!
 I firmly believe that and we have adopted it as our church motto.
 The children in the local primary schools to which I am chaplain all shout NO MATTER WHAT in unison when I say the phrase God Loves You............and it is our hope and prayer that some day, some where, that truth will become a reality to them as they grow in faith and come to know the Lord Jesus Christ as their friend and Saviour.

-I hope you had a peaceful and blessed summer wherever you went and made lots of memories.
+I hope you had a peaceful and blessed summer wherever you go and make lots of memories.

 Rev Kay :)